 The Best and Most Beautiful Botanical Stationary

-The art of sending letters might seem nostalgic in the digital age, but gorgeously made paper goods are like a solid black dress: they never go out of style.
-Whether you’re sending a handwritten birthday card or a heartfelt Thank You, nothing says sincerity quite like a beautiful card– and given the rising popularity of houseplants among millennials, botanical stationery is more trendy and appealing than ever before.
+The art of sending letters might seem nostalgic in the digital age, but beautifully made paper goods are like a solid black dress.
+They never go out of style.
+Whether you’re sending a handwritten birthday card or a heartfelt Thank You, nothing says sincerity quite like a beautiful card.
+Indeed, given the rising popularity of houseplants among millennials, botanical stationery is more trendy and appealing than ever before.

 Below, we highlight some of our favorite botanical artists of the moment, with examples of the beautiful cards they make.

 Janelle Sing’s materia medica of letters makes us wistful about the bygone era when monograms were de rigueur.
 We love the delicate line weight that Sing articulates on her bespoke cards, which are ideal for weddings and events.
 Moreover, we also think they’re wothy of framing in their own right (perhaps as a letter on the wall in a child’s bedroom).
 Increasingly in this era of tech, people want cards that feel unique and handmade, and the artist’s gentle hand and her relaxed sense of composition impart this exact feeling of sentimentality.
 Lovely.

 Sarah Simon, aka The Mint Gardener, favors dark, moody tones in her romantically saturated watercolor cards, which are among our favorites in the genre.
 Her eye for detail and precise renderings of some of our favorite flowers.
 The regal poppy, the humble artichoke, make her perfect for art lovers and plant lovers alike.
 We adore the density and drape of her bouquets and the rich hues she uses to shade her foliage.
 Each plant is like a baroque version of the real thing.

 Rifle Paper Co (For Affordability)